largetalk/newdatum/docs/source/201411/kafka.rst

   in kafka 0.8x, load balancing is achieved through kafka metadata api producers also have an option to choose between asynchronous or synchronous model for send message to a broker

+kafka compression in kafka

+  data is compressed by message producer using either gzip or snappy